-(1) All bills shall contain a proper title, as defined in Article III, Section 6 of the State Constitution, and the enacting clause, "Be It Enacted by the Legislature of the State of Florida:."
+(1) All bills shall contain a proper title, as required by Article III, Section 6 of the State Constitution, and the enacting clause, "Be It Enacted by the Legislature of the State of Florida:."
 The title of each bill shall be prefaced by the words, "A bill to be entitled An act."
 Standard rules of capitalization shall apply.

-See FLA.
-CONST. art.
+See Fla.
+Const. art.
 III, § 6 Laws.